The best Realtor tricks to help you get top dollar when selling your home.

 So you’re thinking about listing your home but don’t know if your home is ready?

-Chances are when you sit down with your realtor, they will walk you through the process step by step of getting your home ready for showings and open houses but just in case you wanted to get a head start here are a few of my tips:
+Chances are when you sit down with your real estate advisor, they will walk you through the process step by step of getting your home ready for showings and open houses but just in case you wanted to get a head start here are a few of my tips:

 1 Declutter, Declutter, Declutter